TIY-Austin-Front-End-Engineering/Curriculum/day-10/README.md

 - Class partner picker

 ## Goals
+- JSHint, "use strict"
+	- In class: Use these tools to fix all bugs in your weekend homework assignment.
 - Install and use Yeoman
-- Understand JS Objects and dot notation (including Date object)
+- Understand JS Objects and dot notation

-- DOM Events (and setTimeout / setInterval)
+# Goal 1: Using JSHint and "use strict" to make sure we write clean code

+Install the [JSHint sublime package](https://packagecontrol.io/packages/JSHint).
+Running this package will review all of your javascript code and ensure that you aren't doing anything horribly wrong.

+[Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) prevents us from doing things that we shouldn't be doing in the first place.
+Use it at the beginning of your functions.
+Any function inside of a "use script" function is also considered strict.

-# Goal 1: Install and use Yeoman
+# Goal 2: Install and use Yeoman
 ## Install Yeoman
 > You will only ever need to do this once.